Alesis ADAT

 The Future of Digital Editing and Mixing.

 The future promises to bring a multitude of exciting new products to the digital recording environment, such as digital editing devices, digital mixers and digital musical instruments.
-Alesis will license the ADAT Proprietary MultiChannel Optical Digital Interface so that users wishing to utilize the full power of digital audio can bridge the unbeatable recording capabilities of ADAT to external hard disk editing systems as well as current and future generations of digital mixers and musical instruments.
-The dream of fully digital recording, editing and mixing will be assured with ADAT at the center of the system.
+Alesis will license the ADAT Proprietary Multichannel Optical Digital Interface so that users wishing to utilise the full power of digital audio can bridge the unbeatable recording capabilities of ADAT to external hard disk editing systems as well as current and future generations of digital mixers and musical instruments.
+The dream of fully digital recording, editing and mixing will be assured with ADAT at the centre of the system.

 AES/EBU Interface.